kundan1301/dynamodb-table-sync/README.md

 # Sync two and more dynamodb table

 ###### dynamodb has limit on number of indexes.
 We can only create 5 global index in dynamodb.
 If our use case need more than 5 indexes, we will have to create more than one replica of a table.
 To keep these replica table in sync we can use this module.
-This module shoudl be used with aws dynamodb stream trigger and aws lambda.
+This module should be used with aws dynamodb stream trigger and aws lambda.

 ###### How to use: